Vroom Vroom Messy Play Kit Guide

 6. Try racing them again without using the straws.
 Was it harder or easier this time?

-7. What if you add some beans to the boats?
+7. What if you add some oatmeal to the boats?
 Do they move slower or faster now?
-How many beans can your boat hold before it tips over?
+How much oatmeal can your boat hold before it tips over?

 8. How else can you make the boat move?
 Can you use your hands?
 What else?